 We serve a brunch that is casual, simple yet sophisticated, with ingredients like fresh farm eggs and porridges made from cornmeal ground at a local mill.
 Besides the daily offering of meats and fish from sustainable sources, every day we serve adventurous fare for vegetarians.
 While at dinner the food is more intricate and formal, we never cede the accessibility and youthfulness with which Lula was begun.

-Chef Jason Hammel has been nominated twice as a finalist for James Beard Best Chef Great Lakes and is working on a cookbook to be released next year by Phaidon.
+Chef Jason Hammel has been nominated twice as a finalist for James Beard Best Chef Great Lakes.
+His cookbook, The Lula Cafe Cookbook, is slated for release in the Fall of 2023 by Phaidon.

 We have been featured on NPR’s “This American Life,” in The New York Times, Food and Wine, Bon Appetit, and in Chicago press where Lula has been named an LTH Forum Great Neighborhood Restaurant, a Michelin Bib Gourmande, Jean Banchet Best Neighborhood Restaurant, and a proud member of the “Eater Essential 38.”

 Please join us.